fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project1.md

 ---
 collection: teaching
-title: "Lab 1"
+title: "Project 1"
 ---

 ## Logistics
-* Due: Friday, January 24th AoE.
+* Due: Tuesday, September 16th AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `project1.c` in your Canvas submission directory.